RdM6/lotto-csbme/README.md

 ### Important!
 You must be always on the root directory of the project, before executing pdm commands!

-Afterward you need to change your interpreter to /lotto-csbme/.venv/Scripts/python.exe
+Afterward you need to change your interpreter to ./lotto-csbme/.venv/Scripts/python.exe

-Then you should execute following commands:
+Then you should execute the following command:
 - pdm sync

 That should be it.
 You should be able to work with all the dependencies, which are needed for this project.

 ## Now you need to install nvm, Node.js and npm, which are needed for the frontend development

 Here are official nvm, npm documentations with installation guides:

 - https://github.com/nvm-sh/nvm
 - https://docs.npmjs.com/downloading-and-installing-node-js-and-npm